luc-hens/luc-hens.github.io/guide.md

 ### Can I use questionnaires (surveys)?

-Yes.
-The *Qualtrics* platform to conduct a questionnaire on-line is available to students  [here](https://wearestudent.vub.be/): e-tools > ICT > Hard- and Software.
+Yes, if a questionnaire is an appropriate method to gather data and if you design and administer the questionnaire well.
 But to get a sampling frame and a random sample is much harder than most students think.
 If your sample is not random, you should test whether the sample is representative of the population for characteristics that may matter.
-Most samples I see in master's theses [are not representative](sampling-bias-cartoon.jpg)).
+The samples I see in many master's theses [are not representative](sampling-bias-cartoon.jpg)).
 And remember [what Dr House says](house-md-everybody-lies.png).
 To study behavior it is usually better to look at what people *do* rather than at what they *say* they do.
-Listen to the section on surveys (from 18'28" to 20'19" [here](https://freakonomics.com/podcast/why-are-there-so-many-bad-bosses/) in Episode 495: "Why Are There So Many Bad Bosses?" of the Freakonomics podcast .
+Listen to the section on surveys (from 18'28" to 20'19" [here](https://freakonomics.com/podcast/why-are-there-so-many-bad-bosses/) in Episode 495: "Why Are There So Many Bad Bosses?" of the Freakonomics podcast.
+The *Qualtrics* platform to conduct a questionnaire on-line is available for students [here](https://softweb.vub.be) ("Software for surveys, feedback and polls (...)").

 ### How is the paper graded?